aurreum/docs/_sources/obs/obs.md

 ## Install and configure the agent

-To back up and restore OBS, first install the ADPS agent on a host that can communicate with OBS.
+To back up and restore object storage, first install the ADPS agent on a host that can communicate with object storage.

 ### Verify the compatibility